ConservationMetrics/mapgl-tile-renderer/README.md

 Note that `outputDir` likely needs to be a volume mount directory on your mapgl-tile-renderer container, so that it can be accessed by map-packer or other tools for sharing and downloading.

-For more information on the complete flow wherein mapgl-tile-renderer is deployed as a task worker, see the [map-packer](https://github.com/conservationMetrics/map-packer/) documentation.
+For more information on the complete flow where mapgl-tile-renderer is deployed as a task worker, see the [map-packer](https://github.com/conservationMetrics/map-packer/) documentation.

 ## Running with Github Actions